MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
 To accomplish the same tasks using a WebDriver testing framework other than Selenium, consult the official documentation for your framework of choice.

-If you are using Selenium, the Microsoft Edge team recommends [Selenium 4.0.0-beta2](https://www.nuget.org/packages/Selenium.WebDriver/4.0.0-beta2) or later, because that version of Selenium supports Microsoft Edge.
-However, you can control Microsoft Edge in all older versions of Selenium, including the current stable Selenium 3 release.
+If you are using Selenium, the Microsoft Edge team recommends [Selenium 4](https://www.nuget.org/packages/Selenium.WebDriver) or later, because that version of Selenium supports Microsoft Edge.
+However, you can control Microsoft Edge in all older versions of Selenium, including Selenium 3.

 ### Using Selenium 4